LenivanX/QRCoder/README.md

 # QRCoder
-A program to generate QR codes with personalised messages.
+A GUI-based program to generate QR codes with custom messages.

+## Languages used
+Python

+## Modules used
+tkinter, pyqrcode, os